This article will help you:

 Significance is the likelihood that the performance displayed for each test variant is actually different from zero, and is not due to random fluctuations in the data.
 The higher this value is, the more confident you can be in your results.
 More formally, this can be described as 1 - p-value.

 The specific meaning of the absolute value column depends on the metric type.
 For unique conversions, the value here will be expressed as a percentage, indicating the percentage of users (over the total number of exposed users) who converted for each variant.
+The numerator (Conversions) and denominator (Exposures) will be listed below the percentage.

 Otherwise, the value indicates the aggregate (total events, sum of property value, average of property value) per exposed user.
 The denominator used here is the total number of exposures.
 For example, 10 total events / 4 exposures = on average, an exposed user had 2.5 conversion events.